Inheritance tax - notification of inheritance to the tax office

 1. Do I also have to report legacies, the compulsory portion or other acquisitions in connection with the inheritance?

-• the acquisition as a legal heir,
+• acquisition as a legal heir,

 • acquisition as a testamentary heir or on the basis of an inheritance contract,